 Wilderness Advanced First Aid (WAFA) / Advanced Wilderness First Aid (AWFA) – Preparing for More Remote Trips

 Calling all Weekend Warriors: this one is for you!
 Maybe you’re preparing to venture farther out into the backcountry.
-According to Jeff Baierlein of Wilderness Medical Associates, the Wilderness Advanced First Aid (WAFA), also known as the Advanced Wilderness First Aid (AWFA), certification is best for those traveling primarily in environments like National Parks or locations where services like Search and Rescue are more readily available.
+According to Jeff Baierlein of Viristar, a licensed training company of Wilderness Medical Associates, the Wilderness Advanced First Aid (WAFA), also known as the Advanced Wilderness First Aid (AWFA), certification is best for those traveling primarily in environments like National Parks or locations where services like Search and Rescue are more readily available.

 - Who: Weekend Warriors.
 May be sufficient training for paid positions at some outdoor education programs depending on the remoteness of the job.